 These HFT algos then deploy their automatic market makers into action and it starts to send offers into the market.

-The HFT algo tests the markets again and send another order for 100 shares at $12, but nothing comes back and the order is immediately cancelled.
+The HFT algo tests the markets again and sends another order for 100 shares at $12, but nothing comes back and the order is immediately cancelled.

 This all happens in a fraction of a second.